uduntuntu/scratchpad/README.md

 You may use either license as applicable.

 ## Scripts
 Currently I have some WIP snippets in device-specific branches.
-When these are ready to use in many different situations (e.g. different display setups) I'm planning to bring stable enough pieces into main branch.
+When these are ready to use in many different situations (e.g. different display setups) I'm planning to cherry-pick stable enough pieces into main branch.